 This is another item that will help you make your pages looked aged and more vintage.
 The Distressed ink comes in a range of color variations so you can choose one that fits in with your junk journal color scheme.

 The blending tool helps you to easily and effectively apply the ink to your cover or the pages in your junk journal.

 Use your imagination

 Most importantly – anything goes.
 There are no rules about junk journaling.
 You do you!
-This is a great opportunity for you as an adult to play and use your creativity.
+This is a great opportunity for you to play and use your creativity as an adult.

 Enjoy exploring your environment to find unique and unusual materials to add to your junk journal supplies.Junk Journal Supplies Online